 Honors.
 I landed in Florida Presbyterian College in 1969, graduated with honors in 1973.
 Actually I graduated from Eckerd College.
 They changed the name in 1972, part of the elaborate show required to land a major donor.

 Draft dodger.
 I didn't know what I wanted out of college, but I knew I needed to go.
 For one, I wanted to.
 I loved to study and discover, and I wanted to be around other people who were studying and digging into cool stuff.
 I also wanted to play, take drugs and groove with free-loving hippie types, and FPC looked like a good fit.
 Peace, man.
 I also needed to dodge the draft.
 They shot down my try for conscientious objector status, so a student deferment was crucial.
+Fear of being drafted into LBJ's miserable war dogged my heels and haunted my nights the way fear of the atom bomb had in the early sixties.

 Mr. Natural.
 I arrived at FPC an enthusiastic dope smoker.
 I was one of those annoying stoners who looked down on booze as an inferior high.
 I found a dealer on campus and quickly escalated from toking in the evening to smoking a skinny out my dorm window before heading off to a morning lecture.
 It was college, stoned.
 But it didn't take long for that to catch up with me.
 One night I sat down to an easy essay assignment and found I couldn't maintain a train of thought.
 I was scared.
 Had I broken my brain?
 That was a fear that hit me where I lived.
 I was easily able to finish the assignment the next morning, but I was shaken.
 Pot was now on notice.
 I was also paranoid.
 Everyone knew someone doing time for simple possession.
 As Joseph Heller so eloquently put it in Catch-22, just because you're paranoid doesn't mean they aren't after you.